-MD A14: Impact of different subclasses on immune complex-induced signaling in neutrophils.
+MD A14: Impact of different IgG subclasses and glycosylation patterns on immune complex-induced signaling in neutrophils

 Epidermolysis bullosa aquisitia is a severe autoimmune blistering disease that belongs to the group of pemphigoid diseases.
 As a crucial step in the pathomechanism of EBA, autoantibodies (primarily IgG) target type VII collagen, an adhesion protein of the dermal-epidermal junction (DEJ)1.